joomla/rfc/proposed/rfc-workflow.md

-The Sponsor may then call for an Entrance Vote of all members of Open Source Matters (Class 1, 2 and 3) to enquire whether the Joomla community is generally interested in publishing a Joomla Feature or publishing a Joomla Specification for the proposed subject, even if they disagree with the details of the proposal.
+The Sponsor may then call for an Entrance Vote of all members of Open Source Matters (Class 1, 2 and 3) to enquire whether the Joomla community is generally interested in publishing a Joomla Feature, publishing a Joomla Specification or implement a Process for the proposed subject, even if they disagree with the details of the proposal.

 If the vote passes, the proposal officially enters Draft stage.
 The proposal